What is Volume Shadow Copy?

 Step 4.
 Specify the location to save the previous version of file or folder.
 Wait and check the previous file or folder.

-To fix this problem, I recommend you free backup and restore software AOMEI Backupper.
+This shows, compared with Volume Shadow Copy, a backup will be a better choice.
+And you can use AOMEI Backupper Standard, which is free and easy to use.
 With it, you can backup files without effort.
 You can choose to backup large files, backup specific folders in Windows 10, backup large amount of data, etc.

 Also, you can restore files from backup at any time, even from system backup or disk backup.
 This software can support various operating system, including Windows 7/8/10.
-You do not need extra software.
+You do not need to restore backup with extra software.

 The detailed steps: